ManojChandran/dyno/README.md

 Amazon DynamoDB is a fully managed proprietary NoSQL database service that supports key-value and document data structures and is offered by Amazon.com as part of the Amazon Web Services portfolio.

-# AWS SDK for Go v2
+# AWS SDK for Go

-aws-sdk-go-v2 is the Developer Preview for the v2 of the AWS SDK for the Go programming language.
+aws-sdk-go is the official AWS SDK for the Go programming language.

 # Environment Variables for SDK